erickrr-bd/libPyElk/README.md

-# libPyElk v1.2
+# libPyElk v2.2

-Easy integration of ElasticSearch with Python applications.
+A lightweight Python library for managing Elasticsearch tasks.

 ## Utilities
 - Create connection to the ElasticSearch cluster based on a defined configuration file.